karush17/surreal-70-samples/README.md

 ### New Ideas/Questions
 This section follows and builds upon the critical analysis section.
+The main idea behind this section is to highlight and examine the novel contributions of the proposed method and their contributions towards improving prior techniques.
+Another reason to study new ideas proposed by a paper is to identify potential directions of research and answer open questions from different perspectives.
+Following points may come in handy while writing this section-
 *

 ### Conclusion